The Mandate of Heaven is one of the most important and enduring concepts in Chinese history and culture.

 The mandate has also been a central theme in Chinese historiography, providing a framework for understanding the rise and fall of successive dynasties.

-Confucius, a Chinese philosopher and educator, played a critical role in incorporating the Mandate of Heaven into his teachings.
+Confucius, a Chinese philosopher and educator who lived c.
+551 BCE to 479 BCE, incorporated the Mandate of Heaven into his teachings.

 He emphasized that rulers must be virtuous, just, and serve the best interests of the people to maintain the divine right to govern.